michaelgeers6/personal-website/content/authors/hertwig/_index.md

 # Short bio (displayed in user profile at end of posts)
 #bio: PhD Candidate in Psychology, Center for Adaptive Rationality (ARC) at Max Planck Institute for Human Development

-# Interests to show in About widget
-#interests:
-#- Artificial Intelligence
-#- Computational Linguistics
-#- Information Retrieval

 # Education to show in About widget
 #education: